The Calculation of the Two-Loop Spin Splitting Functions $P_{ij}^{(1)}(x)$: Operators contributing to the spin structure function

 Notice that in the above we have suppressed the Mellin index $m$.
 The expressions have been written in such a way that the anomalous dimensions take their values in the \MSbs.
 Furthermore we have in lowest order the identity $\gamma_{S,qq}^{(0)} = \gamma_{NS,qq}^{(0)}$.
-The above form of the unrenormalized OME's $\hat{A}_{k,ij}$ follows from the property that the renormalized OME's $A_{k,ij}$ satisfy the Callan Symanzik equations (\ref{2.13}), (\ref{2.14}).
+The above form of the unrenormalized OMEs $\hat{A}_{k,ij}$ follows from the property that the renormalized OMEs $A_{k,ij}$ satisfy the Callan Symanzik equations (\ref{2.13}), (\ref{2.14}).
 These equations can be solved order by order in perturbation theory which provides us with the expressions presented at the end of this section.
-We only have to show that the latter follow from the renormalization of the OME's in (\ref{2.21})--(\ref{2.27}).
+We only have to show that the latter follow from the renormalization of the OMEs in (\ref{2.21})--(\ref{2.27}).

-The renormalization of the OME's proceeds as follows.
+The renormalization of the OMEs proceeds as follows.
 First replace the bare coupling constant $\hat{g}$ by the renormalized one $g(\mu)=g$.
-Up to order $\hat{g}^4$ it is sufficient to substitute in the above OME's
+Up to order $\hat{g}^4$ it is sufficient to substitute in the above OMEs

 where $\beta_0$ is given by (\ref{2.16}).
 Next one has to perform gauge constant renormalization.
-Notice that in the next section we will calculate the one-loop OME's in a general covariant gauge.
+Notice that in the next section we will calculate the one-loop OMEs in a general covariant gauge.
 The Feynman propagator in this gauge is given by

 where $\alpha$ is the gauge constant.
-The two-loop OME's are computed in the Feynman gauge so that we have put in eqs.~(\ref{2.21})--(\ref{2.27}) $\hat{\alpha} = 1$.
+The two-loop OMEs are computed in the Feynman gauge so that we have put in eqs.~(\ref{2.21})--(\ref{2.27}) $\hat{\alpha} = 1$.

 Since the quarks and gluons are massless one has to put the external momenta $p$ of the Feynman graphs off-shell.
-This implies that the OME's are no longer S-matrix elements and they become gauge ($\alpha$) dependent.
+This implies that the OMEs are no longer S-matrix elements and they become gauge ($\alpha$) dependent.
 Therefore we also have to perform gauge constant renormalization which proceeds as follows.
 Replace the bare gauge constant $\hat{\alpha}$ by the renormalized one.

 In the covariant gauge one has the property $Z_\alpha = Z_A$ where $Z_A$ is the gluon field renormalization constant.
 Hence $Z_\alpha$ is given by